sbesson/omero-weberror/README.rst

 Requirements
 ============

-* OMERO 5.6 or newer.
+* OMERO.web 5.6 or newer.

 Installing from PyPI
 ====================